• Home

 Over the break – the jump from high chalumeau to low clarion

-Noise – dissonant overtones or "hiss"
+Noise – dissonant overtones from an imperfect register key

 Noise Filter – a textured surface that absorbs high overtones

-BIGMOUTH creates a true clarinet voice with greater projection AND improved dynamic range (soft to loud).
 Intonation is consistent with fine traditional mouthpieces.
-The altissimo (high) register sings out using standard clarinet fingerings, easily to A6.
+The altissimo (high register) sings out using standard clarinet fingerings, easily to A6.

 PHOTO compares it to a traditional mouthpiece